JalmarazMartn/customDiagnostics/README.md

 The example of the module is in the folder "jsReplaceExampleModules".
 For further information about how to make a function to replace a regular expression match, you can chech this link: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace

+Replace rule set properties are:
+* Name.
+No further remarks needed.
+* fileExtension.
+This property set where this rule set is applicable.
+* rules.
+Array of rules of the rule set.
+* saveAfterApply.
+Not mandatory.
+Set true if you want to save all documents that the rule set application modified.
+* scope.
+Not mandatory.
+When this rule set is available, depending on the command invoked.

+Possible values for scope are (empty or not settled=all):
+* workspace.
+Replace rule set is enabled for command: "JAM Custom Rules.
+Pick a ruleset and apply replacements in all workspace documents"
+* document.
+Enable for command: "JAM Custom Rules.
+Pick a ruleset and apply replacements in the current document"
+* selection.
+Enable for command: "JAM Custom Rules.
+Pick a ruleset and apply replacements in current selection"

 For helping you to make rules and rulesets, you can use the following snippets: